 The Rural Communities Opioid Response Program (RCORP) funds nine programs.
 Each works to prevent and treat Opioid Use Disorder for people in rural areas.
 See a list of the FY 2023 awards.

-- Medication-Assisted Treatment (MAT) Expansion grants
+- Medication Assisted Treatment (MAT) Expansion

-- Neonatal Abstinence Syndrome grants
+- Neonatal Abstinence Syndrome

 - Psychostimulant Support